political contributions & lobbying

 Washington (Employer: Chevron)

 Chevron has strict policies and internal approval processes to ensure that decision making and reporting on political contributions comply with all applicable laws.
 Every political contribution Chevron makes is subject to a thorough review process, and our review procedures are routinely verified.
-All corporate political contributions are centrally controlled.
-Regardless of the amount or country of donation, they are planned, budgeted and approved in advance by senior management, internal / external legal counsel and in, certain cases, by the Vice President, Corporate Affairs.
+All corporate political contributions (monetary or nonmonetary) are centrally controlled, and regardless of the amount or country of the contribution, are planned, budgeted and approved in advance by executive management and internal / external legal counsel, and in certain cases, by the Vice President, Corporate Affairs.

-Political contributions are proposed and budgeted by company Corporate Affairs representatives.
-Proposed contributions are routinely discussed business unit managers at all levels of the organization to ensure alignment with Company interests, adherence to compliance processes, and preservation of corporate reputation.
+Political contributions are typically proposed and budgeted by company Corporate Affairs representatives who work closely with business unit managers at all levels of the organization.
+These proposed contributions are routinely discussed with business unit managers at all levels of the organization to ensure alignment with Company interests, adherence to compliance processes, and preservation of corporate reputation.
 The Political Contributions budget is reported annually to the Executive Committee.
-In addition, the Public Policy Committee of the Board of Directors reviews political contributions on an annual basis.
-All contributions adhere to strict internal review procedures, and no employee is reimbursed for making a contribution.
+All contributions and all Chevron employees adhere to strict internal review procedures, and no employee is reimbursed for making a political contribution.

-The Chevron Employees Political Action Committee (CEPAC) is a forum for eligible employees, shareholders, and shareholder retirees to voluntarily contribute to a fund that supports the election of pro-oil and natural gas industry and pro-business candidates to Congress and to candidates in states in which corporate contributions are prohibited (such as Pennsylvania, Texas and West Virginia).
-Decisions about contributions to specific federal and state candidates are made by members of the all-employee CEPAC Board, with input from the company’s Corporate Affairs staff in Washington, D.C. and major operating states.
-CEPAC contributed $1.1 million in the 2017-2018 election cycle to support candidates from both parties for U.S. federal office, as well as to state candidates in certain U.S. jurisdictions.
+The Chevron Employees Political Action Committee (CEPAC) is a forum for eligible employees, shareholders and retirees to voluntarily contribute to a fund that supports the election of pro-oil and natural gas industry candidates to Congress and to candidates in states where corporate contributions are prohibited (e.g., Texas ).
+Decisions about contributions to specific federal and state candidates are made by members of the employee-led CEPAC Board, with input from the company’s federal relations staff in Washington, D.C. and field Corporate Affairs managers.
+CEPAC contributed approximately $1.2MM in 2019-2020 election cycle to support candidates from both parties for U.S. federal office, as well as to local and state candidates in certain U.S. jurisdictions.
 By policy, CEPAC does not contribute to presidential candidates or national political parties.

 We take a number of steps to ensure transparency and accountability for our political involvement:

-- The Public Policy Committee of our Board receives and reviews the policies, procedures and expenditures for our political contributions and direct and indirect lobbying.
+- The Public Policy and Sustainability Committee of our Board receives and reviews the policies, procedures and expenditures for our political contributions and direct and indirect lobbying.

 - We have a robust training and audit program and conduct regular reviews of our lobbying and related processes to ensure compliance with all applicable laws and Chevron policies.